MSund12/Study-Buddies/study_buddies/README.md

    - On successful login, the current user is stored in state (e.g., `currentUser`) and passed to `HomePage.jsx`.

 4. **Username Usage:**
-   - `HomePage.jsx` displays a welcome message using `currentUser.username`.
+   - `HomePage.jsx` displays a Find a Group button and takes in `currentUser` information.
    - `GroupPage.jsx` receives `currentUser` as a prop and passes `currentUser.username` to `GroupChatSidebar.jsx`, ensuring that the chat displays the proper username.

 ## ScheduleScraper Directory